 Meanwhile, consumer groups were continuing to encourage millions of people to claim for PPI premiums, which often added up to thousands of pounds over the course of the borrowing period.

-By May 2010, 30% of all cases coming in to the Financial Ombudsman Service, the body which adjudicates when a consumer doesn't accept a complaint they've made through a bank's internal complaints procedure, concerned PPI.
-The largest complaints group by far for any single product.
+By May 2010, 30% of all cases coming in to the Financial Ombudsman Service - the body which adjudicates when a consumer doesn't accept how a bank internally handles his or her complaint - concerned PPI.
+This was the largest complaints group by far for any single product.

-However, the BBA's decision to take the FSA decision to a judicial review stopped the reclaiming process in its tracks: every High Street bank except for Santander stopped processing PPI claims.
+The BBA's decision to take the FSA decision to a judicial review stopped the reclaiming process in its tracks: every High Street bank except Santander stopped processing PPI claims.

 The real breakthrough for consumers came in April 2011, then, when the banks lost their PPI case and the freeze on claims ended.
 A month later, the BBA confirmed that they wouldn't take the decision to appeal.